terhechte/appventure/guides/pattern_matching/real_world_examples/fibonacci.md

 print(fibonacci(8))
 ```

-Of course, this will kill your stack with big numbers.
+Since we're doing recursion here, this will fail to work with sufficiently large numbers
+(you'll see the dreaded `stack overflow` error)